Sarabanda97/AI_Pilos_Game/ai_pylos-main/Documentation/Minimax_Readme.md

 This will execute all registered players against each other for a large number of rounds (typically 1000).

-🚧 Limitations and Future Improvements
+Limitations and Future Improvements:

-- ❌ No alpha-beta pruning
+-  No alpha-beta pruning
 → Currently evaluates all branches; adding pruning will allow deeper searches.

-- ⚖ Basic heuristic — can be improved with:
+- Basic heuristic — can be improved with:
   - Square-completion threat detection (3-of-4 pattern)
   - Center control prioritization on lower layers
   - Smarter removal evaluation integrated into recursion